 A final note I want to make: I am half french and super picky about sauces and dressings.
 It’s a fairly accurate statement to say I hate all salad dressings except my grandmother’s vinaigrette.
 That is until I tried Dahmakan’s.
 Every little sauce or dressing they had in a pot was surprisingly delicious.
 All in all, the three testers all gave Dahmakan a big thumbs up.

 So if your new year’s resolution is to eat healthier meals or you just feel like you can’t face another Mee Goreng Monday, I highly recommend trying out Dahmakan.
-And as a treat to first time users, you can use code HAPPYGOKL4X3 and get 4RM off your first three orders.
+Visit them here.

 *We received the meals from Dahmakan for free.
 Opinions, as always are our own.